dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmassoc/README.md

     --tls13                               enable only TLS/SSL protocol
                                           TLSv1.3; equivalent to
                                           --tls-protocol TLSv1.3
-    --tmp-file-dir <directory>            directory were temporary file
-                                          with File Meta Information from
-                                          scanned files is stored; if not
-                                          specified, the file is stored
-                                          into the default temporary-file
-                                          directory
-    --tmp-file-prefix <prefix>            prefix for generated file name for temporary file; 'storescu-'
-                                          by default
-    --tmp-file-suffix <suffix>            suffix for generated file name for temporary file; '.tmp' by
-                                          default
     --trust-store <file|url>              file path of key store containing trusted certificates,
                                           resource:cacerts.p12 by default